About Pati Jinich

 Since I wanted to share so many stories and information on things I know and love, as well as the things I continue to explore, experience and learn, I wanted started this website, originally with only the food blog.
 As time passed, I started writing for print publications and got invited to give talks and do demos for radio and TV outlets.
 And super long story short, I started working on the PBS series Pati’s Mexican Table.

-Today, Pati’s Mexican Table is a national public TV series on its fifth season.
-It just received the Best National Informational Program Award from the Imagen Awards – and it was recently nominated for two James Beard Awards for Best Culinary Series in a Fixed Location and Best Culinary Host and also two Daytime Emmys for Outstanding Culinary Host and Outstanding Culinary Series.
-It can be seen throughout the United States, Canada, Australia and Southeast Asia.
+Today, Pati’s Mexican Table is a national public TV series on its sixth season.
+It received the Best National Informational Program Award from the Imagen Awards – and it was recently nominated for two James Beard Awards for Best Culinary Series in a Fixed Location and Best Culinary Host and also two Daytime Emmys for Outstanding Culinary Host and Outstanding Culinary Series.
+It can be seen throughout the United States, Canada, Australia, Japan and Southeast Asia.

 On this website, you will find the original blog section, where I regularly write.
 But, you will also find a TV show section, where you will find information on the TV series and every recipe from every episode in every season.